 • The child has resources available to him or her.

-• There are child care expenses for the child, which can only be used as a deviation in the original child support order or as a defense for a modification.
+• There are childcare expenses for the child, which can only be used as a deviation in the original child support order or as a defense for a modification.

 • Support payments are made for a child not residing with that parent.